Col Loughnan: Chart success

 In October 1959, Leedon released their first single, "Everlovin'" backed with "You Broke My Heart", the latter being co-written by Loughnan and O'Keefe, but it failed to chart.
-The follow up, "Mr. Blue" was a Top 5 hit in Brisbane, and Melbourne, however it was their only chart success.
+The follow-up, "Mr. Blue" was a Top 5 hit in Brisbane, and Melbourne, however it was their only chart success.
 With a hit record, The Crescents became the main competition for the Delltones.
 Their next record, "When You Wish upon a Star" was released in April 1960.

 O'Keefe crashed his expensive imported red Plymouth near Kempsey in June 1960, suffering severe head, and facial injuries, and spending a fortnight in hospital.
 This had a profound effect on O'Keefe's life.
 Five months later, Loughnan was, himself, a passenger in a car crash.
 In November 1960, Loughnan, Alan Heffernan, Barry Stanton, and Ray Hoff were rounding a bend on a Victorian road, when a tyre blew out.
 Loughnan recounted: "the next thing I remember was the car rolling over and over.
 The car went down an embankment and landed upside down.
 None of us were really badly hurt ...
 It had a bad effect on me.
 I remember I had nightmares for years after that.
 I just hated it".

 The Crescents were invited to perform at The Ricky Nelson Show in September 1960.
 These were the first concerts at which O'Keefe performed after his car accident.
 By June 1961, The Crescents had released another three singles, and two EPs, without any chart success.

 Disbandment

-About July 1961, Downes decided to leave The Crescents, and was replaced by Alan Roberts.
+In about July 1961, Downes decided to leave The Crescents, and was replaced by Alan Roberts.
 The new line-up recorded their final single, "Get a Job"/"Silhouettes", however, this was a period of low morale for the trio.
 Even so, they continued working for another year until Noel Widerberg of the Delltones died in a car accident on 7 July 1962.
 Loughnan explained: "The Crescents were on the way out ... [we] had jammed a lot with the Delltones at parties, etc ...
 I was pretty good mates with Warren Lucas and I'm sure he was one of the main ones who plugged for me to take over as lead singer of the Delltones.
 Auditions weren't held".
 The Crescents disbanded.